cogsec-collaborative/documentation/README.md

 # documentation
-Where we write stuff about writing stuff

-Advice notes and useful lists for people running and working on disinformation deployments.
+Books, advice notes, and useful lists, written for people running and working on disinformation deployments.

 ## Books

 * Team guide: [The Big Book of Disinformation Response](/BigBookOfDisinformationResponse)

-## Advice Notes
+## Advice Notes and Lists

 Most of these advice notes have been subsumed into the team guide.